UFC Fight Night: Magny vs. Ponzinibbio: Predictions & Analysis

 A few statistical edges stand out.
 Prazeres throws significantly more leather — a 0.9 sig. strike per minute gap.
 Fabinski is far more active with takedowns, averaging 2.9 more per 15 minutes.
 Prazeres has tighter striking defense, making opponents miss more often.

-**The Pick: Bartosz Fabinski over Michel Prazeres.** The model gives Fabinski a slight nod at 58% — this could easily go either way.
-The market implies 58% for Prazeres, but our model sees only 42%.
-That 16-point gap favoring Fabinski is worth watching.
+The Pick: Bartosz Fabinski over Michel Prazeres.
+This is essentially a pick'em.
+The model nudges toward Fabinski at 55%, but there's almost nothing separating these two.
+The market implies 58% for Prazeres, but our model sees only 45%.
+That 13-point gap favoring Fabinski is worth watching.

 Alexandre Pantoja